-The festive season is upon us and we all need an excuse to celebrate after a long and trying year!
-Some families have had a head start on the Christmas decorations – trees are up early and fairy lights are twinkling.
+The festive season is upon us!
+Most families have already started on the Christmas decorations – trees are up and fairy lights are twinkling.

 We’ve got some nice ideas on easy decorations you can make at home with your children.
 Craft activities can be a good way to spend time with your little ones and begin to start feeling the magic of the holidays.
 Children get a sense of pride and accomplishment from seeing their works of art hanging in the house and they can they be kept as beautiful memories for future years.

 Why not try some of these easy Christmas decorations ideas?

 Recipe: 1 Cup Bicarbonate of Soda, ½ Cup Maizena/Corn Flour, Water.

 Add the dry ingredients to a pan and add approximately ¾ Cup of warm water.
 Keep stirring over a low heat until the mixture becomes thick and dough-like.
 Take it out immediately and knead then roll out with a rolling pin.
 Use a cookie cutter to cut out shapes, not forgetting to make a small hole in the top of each decoration so you can add string and hang it up.
 Leave the clay to dry out for a few hours or you can bake them in the oven on a low heat to speed up the process.

 There are a few different recipes around for salt dough but this is our favourite as it comes out with a smooth, white base which is easier to paint on.

 One warning, it dries very quickly and has to be rolled out whilst it’s warm, so an easier salt dough recipe might be better for very young children.